DanChitwood/Bio5702/README.md

 ## April 1, 2016

-The beginning of this lecture we will go over the remainder of the ggplot2 [tutorial](https://rawgit.com/DanChitwood/Bio5702/blob/master/March_30_2016/Intro_to_R.html).
+The beginning of this lecture we will go over the remainder of the ggplot2 [tutorial](https://github.com/DanChitwood/Bio5702/blob/master/March_30_2016/Intro_to_R.R).
 Your homework for this lecture is to create three graphs using ggplot2 that explore the nutritional candy dataset.
-We will go over your ggplot2 in class next lecture.
+We will go over your ggplot2 graphs in class next lecture.

 For the remainder of this lecture, Chris gave a [presentation](http://www.slideshare.net/ChristopherTopp1/2016-bio4025-lecture1-final) introducing image analysis

 ## [April 4, 2016](https://github.com/DanChitwood/Bio5702/tree/master/April_4_2016)

-The results from the homework assignment to make three [ggplots](http://docs.ggplot2.org/current/) using the [candy_nutrition.txt](https://github.com/DanChitwood/Bio5702/blob/master/April_4_2016/candy_nutrition.txt) dataset, the nutrition information for 75 different candy types, has been [posted](https://github.com/DanChitwood/Bio5702/tree/master/April_4_2016).
+The results from the homework assignment to make three [ggplots](http://docs.ggplot2.org/current/) using the [candy_nutrition.txt](https://github.com/DanChitwood/Bio5702/blob/master/April_4_2016/ggplot2_homework/candy_nutrition.txt) dataset, the nutrition information for 75 different candy types, has been [posted](https://github.com/DanChitwood/Bio5702/tree/master/April_4_2016/ggplot2_homework).

-You can view the homework in your browser as [html](https://rawgit.com/DanChitwood/Bio5702/master/April_4_2016/student_homework.html) too.
+You can view the homework in your browser as [html](https://rawgit.com/DanChitwood/Bio5702/blob/master/April_4_2016/ggplot2_homework/student_homework.html) too.

 Chris continued with the image analysis [presentation](http://www.slideshare.net/ChristopherTopp1/2016-bio4025-lecture1-final) and an [introduction to image analysis in FIJI](https://github.com/DanChitwood/Bio5702/blob/master/April_4_2016/2016_FIJI_GettingStarted.md).
 The [FIJI](http://fiji.sc/) introduction is viewable as [markdown](https://github.com/DanChitwood/Bio5702/blob/master/April_4_2016/2016_FIJI_GettingStarted.md) or downloadable as a [Word file](https://github.com/DanChitwood/Bio5702/blob/master/April_4_2016/2016_FIJI_GettingStarted.docx).